 My 7 Fraud Predictions for 2024

-As we close out 2023 and look to the future, many trends are accelerating, but one remains constant.
-Fraud and AML is a cat-and-mouse game.
+As we closed out 2023 and look to the future, many trends are accelerating, but one remains constant.
+Fraud and AML is a cat-and-mouse game, and fraud analytics plays a crucial role in enhancing fraud detection and prevention mechanisms.
 Many of the scams are as old as money itself, but the tools and techniques have upgraded.

 This was the year of Generative AI, and countless conference panels that talked about GenAI.
 As a data scientist, this is a subject near and dear to my heart, and I’ve written about how fraudsters are already using it for scams and deep fakes, but also how we’re using it to make our customers 10x more efficient.